spencermountain/compromise/chanages.md

 - move fuzzy matching to a plugin
 - drop array support in match methods
 - drop support for using Doc as match input
+- drop support for re-used capture-group names in one match